Piano Moving Cost: How Much Does It Cost to Move a Piano?

 Here are some other factors to consider when calculating the price:

-- The company – Experienced, specialty piano movers will of course cost more than those with lesser credentials.
+- The company – Experienced, specialty piano movers will of course cost more than those with lesser credentials and no reviews.

 - Ask about insurance – There are various types of insurance, including Automotive/Commercial Insurance and Cartage/Content Insurance.